durgeshak19/attivo-server/README.md

 2. Node js

 ### To run Scripts
-1. Create a clone of the repository in a folder using " git clone git@github.com:durgeshak19/attivo-assignment.git ".
+1. Create a clone of the repository in a folder.
 2. Go to the attivo-server directory in terminal and run bash file using ./run-server.sh.
 This will start Mongo server [in docker] ,routing server and websocket server in your system.
 3. Similarly go to attivo-client directory and run ./run-client.sh .
 This will start client side socket and connections will be established between the server and client.
 4. All the necessary dependencies will be installed by running the above scripts.